The Best Color Laser Printer in 2023 – Life is Better in Color

 The best small color laser printer should include versatile connection options, and the LaserJet Pro M454dw certainly does.
 Besides the standard Ethernet and Wi-Fi connections, it supports printing from external storage via Wi-Fi Direct, Apple AirPrint, and more.
 No NFC, though.

 The main drawback of this printer is the CPP.
 A single monochrome page will set you back $0.03, which is on the cheap side, but color printing costs $0.18 per page, and printing out a photo costs around $0.47.
-However, the black toner has a high yield, so you won’t have to replace cartridges often.
-The current price of this printer on the HP website is $499.99.
+However, the black toner cartridge has a high yield, so you won’t have to replace cartridges often.
+The current price of this printer on the HP website is $489.

-The Best Laser Color Printer in 2021:
+The Best Color Laser Printers in 2023

 - HP Color LaserJet Pro M225dw